TanKinLoke/Atndsys/README.md

 # ATNDSYS

 ## About ATNDSYS
 **ATNDSYS** is a project made by a group of students from i-CreatorZ of Chung Ling High School, Penang.
 The objective for this project was to simplify and automate the process of taking attendance of other participating students for a specific event.
-Rather than the traditional pen and paper, we enter the information of students directly into our computers through an RFID scanner and their respective students.
+Rather than the traditional pen and paper, we enter the information of students directly into our computers through an RFID scanner and their respective student cards.

 ## Installation Guide
 TBA